 We’ve written a number of articles with strategies and ideas for addressing the associated challenges.
 For a quick recap, here’s a few must-reads:

 - Hiring through Low Unemployment – it’s Time to Get Personal

 - Tractor Beam Recruiting – How to Engage and Score the Best Hires

-Because it’s recruiting season now, we want to focus specifically on your recruitment marketing efforts as you ramp up for your upcoming season.
+In this article we will focus specifically on your recruitment marketing efforts.
 Re-posting your same materials from last year (or the last 10 years) is not an optimal strategy.
-Now is a prime time – and an albeit critical time – to review your materials and give them a fresh tune-up to positively communicate your company’s mission and values, along with what you hope candidates will gain out of a season with your company.
+We urge you to review your materials and give them a fresh tune-up to positively communicate your company’s mission and values, along with what you hope candidates will gain out of a season with your company.
 Consider these ideas as you’re crafting your message to help your company stand out.

 Employees are your first guests.
 Talk to them that way.